From museums to comedy shows to spas, here are the best things to do this fall in Chicago.

 Richardson Farm in Spring Grove houses one of the world's largest corn mazes.
 The whole family will enjoy maneuvering through the intricate maze.

 This lion-guarded landmark museum on Michigan Avenue makes art accessible and fun for all visitors with themed mini-tours that take a scavenger-hunt approach, making the larger galleries seem less overwhelming by honing in on specific areas of interest.
+Some of the must-sees at the Art Institute are "A Sunday On La Grande Jatte" by George Seurat, the 68 tiny mini diorama rooms based on European and American interiors hidden in the basement of the institute by Mrs. James Ward Thorne, and Grant Wood’s "American Gothic."
 Admission is always free for guests 14 and under.
 111 S. Michigan Ave.

-Photography by: Courtesy of the Neon and Light Museum; By Marisa Barrett/Unsplash; By Solstice Hannan/Unsplash
+Photography by: From top: photo by Mike Reyfman; By Marisa Barrett/Unsplash; By Solstice Hannan/Unsplash